saumyasarkar11/Ingeniva-Invoice/README.md

 <br>
 <h3>Usage Guidelines</h3>
 1. Clone the repository in your local system or web server.
 Upload the sql file to create the database.<br><br>
-2. Login using abc@abc.com and abc123 as password.
+2. Login using abc@abc.com and password as password.
 Don't forget to change that later.
 Do upload your server smtp credentials to make the forgot password system    work.
 It won't work if you're using your localserver.<br><br>
 3. Add your company info, bank account information, brand logo, signature and state codes to get done with the basic profile completion.<br><br>

 <div align="center"><img src="https://user-images.githubusercontent.com/76894046/117561113-798e4900-b0b1-11eb-8531-366244356599.jpg" height="300px" alt="Ingeniva  Invoice dashboard essentials"></div><br><br>